Ouranosinc/ESPO-G/README.md

 ## Versions
 There are two official version of ESPO: v1 and v2.
 Additonnaly, there are some side projects that use similar methods.
-All versions are listed here:
+All versions and projects are listed here:

  ### v2.0 [This release]